-30 What are the special issues in your jurisdiction with respect to settling shareholder M&A litigation?
+What are the special issues in your jurisdiction with respect to settling shareholder M&A litigation?

-In general terms, settlement agreements are regulated by articles 1965 et seq., ICC.
+In general terms, settlement agreements are regulated by articles 1965 et seg, ICC.
 Nonetheless, when the object of the settlement agreement is a liability claim against directors and officers brought, or possibly to be brought, by a shareholders' meeting on behalf of the company (pursuant to article 2393 ICC), the settlement can take place only upon approval by the majority of the shareholders' meeting, provided that no objection is raised by shareholders who represent (at least) one-fifth of the corporate capital or 1/40th for companies recoursing to risk capital (or any other majority the corporate by-laws provide for).
-According to article 2393-bis ICC, the liability claim can also be brought by shareholders who represent at least one-fifth of the shareholders on behalf of the company, and in this case the settlement must be approved by the same shareholders who initiated the claim.
+According to article 2393-bis ICC, the liability claim can also be brought by shareholders who represent at least one-fifth of the shareholders on behalf of the company (or any other majority the corporate by-laws provide for but not exceeding one-third), and in this case the settlement must be approved by the same shareholders who initiated the claim.
 In this latter case, if the shareholders' claim proves successful, shareholders are reimbursed for any legal expenses.
 In both cases, any damages compensation awarded shall be paid to the company.